awsdocs/amazon-cloudwatch-user-guide/doc_source/create-cloudwatch-agent-configuration-file-wizard.md

 If this section exists, the wizard uses these credentials for the CloudWatch agent\.

 For `my_access_key` and `my_secret_key`, use the keys from the IAM user that has the permissions to write to Systems Manager Parameter Store\.
-For more information about the IAM users needed for CloudWatch agent, see [Create IAM Users to Use with CloudWatch Agent on On\-premises Servers](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-users)\.
+For more information about the IAM users needed for the CloudWatch agent, see [Create IAM Users to Use with CloudWatch Agent on On\-premises Servers](create-iam-roles-for-cloudwatch-agent.md#create-iam-roles-for-cloudwatch-agent-users)\.

 In the configuration file, you can specify what region the agent sends metrics to, if it is different than the region in the `[default]` section\.
 The default is to publish the metrics to region where the Amazon EC2 instance is located\.
 If the metrics should be published to a different region, specify the region here\.
 In the following example, the metrics are published to the `us-west-1` region\.